Website icon Xpert.Digital

 Arms boom versus structural problems: Why Russia's growth is crumbling

-The war between Russia and Ukraine, which has been ongoing since February 2022, has not only resulted in enormous human losses but also profound and lasting economic damage in both countries.
-More than three years after the invasion began, the economic consequences are becoming apparent in all their complexity.
-While both economies are suffering from the direct and indirect effects of the conflict, they have developed different strategies to deal with the economic challenges.
+The war between Russia and Ukraine, which began in February 2022, has not only resulted in enormous human losses but also profound and lasting economic damage in both countries.
+More than three years after the start of the invasion, the full complexity of the economic consequences is becoming apparent.
+While both economies are suffering from the direct and indirect effects of the conflict, they have developed different strategies to cope with the economic challenges.

-Ukraine experienced a dramatic decline in its economic output of almost 30 percent of its gross domestic product in the first year of the war, but was able to stabilize from 2023 onwards and has since shown moderate recovery rates.
-Russia, on the other hand, initially benefited from a war-induced economic boom, driven primarily by the arms industry.
-The Russian economy grew by 4.1 percent in both 2023 and 2024, but this trend is now slowing noticeably, and structural problems are becoming clearly visible.
+Ukraine experienced a dramatic collapse in its economic output during the first year of the war, falling by almost 30 percent of its gross domestic product.
+However, it stabilized from 2023 onward and has since shown moderate recovery rates.
+Russia, on the other hand, initially benefited from a war-related economic boom, driven primarily by the arms industry.
+The Russian economy grew by 4.1 percent in both 2023 and 2024, but this growth is now slowing noticeably, and structural problems are becoming increasingly apparent.

 The Russian war economy under pressure